Mount_Arrowsmith

 Staff

-MABRRI has an amazing team of Project Coordinators, full-time Research Assistants and Student Research Assistants.
+MABRRI has an amazing team of Research Directors, Project Coordinators and Student Research Assistants!
 We value our team members as they help with ongoing projects and daily operational tasks.

 Headshot of Dr. Paw Shaw

-Pam is MABRRI's Research Director as well as the Director of the Master of Community Planning Program at Vancouver Island University.
+Pam is one of MABRRI's Co-Research Directors at Vancouver Island University.
 Pam has more than 35 years of experience in land use planning and facilitation, and is currently researching human/nature connections.
 She brings ideas, connections, and experience to the research team.

 Pam.Shaw@viu.ca